What Splunk Taught Me About Building Products

 - Measuring impact in dollars, not dashboards

-Want to chat about sales engineering, scaling teams, or making the leap from enterprise to startup?
+Want to chat about sales engineering, scaling teams, or the leap from enterprise to startup?
 Hit me up.
+If you're curious about what I'm building now, here's the why and the how.